 At first, Eloise is thrilled to live out her fantasies as a glamorous singer, but it’s not long before seedy elements creep into Sandy’s life.
 As lustful, domineering men insert themselves into Sandy’s world, her dreams of stardom start slipping away.
 Suddenly, Sandy’s troubles begin haunting Eloise’s world, forcing her to uncover the dark mystery behind the visions before they drive her insane.

 I wrote casting hit it out of the park, but it’s closer to a grand slam because Taylor-Joy’s casting is also pitch-perfect.
 The role of Sandy demands an actress with off-the-charts magnetism.
 The character has to make a powerful impression with minimal screen time and even less character development.
 Taylor-Joy is as charismatic as they come.
-She adds compelling dimensions to what could easily have been a one-dimensional character.
+She adds compelling layers to what could easily have been a one-dimensional character.

 Wright has stated that one of the reasons he wanted to make this picture is because he didn’t have a proper “London” movie in his filmography.
 Wright wanted to do for London what Spike Lee does for New York.
 Wright’s deep-rooted affection for the city is so palpable that London is practically a character.

 Expect to feel the sting of quarantine life as Eloise/Sandy soak up the city.
 The nightlife sequences recreate an authentic feeling of being out in the world in a way most films don’t capture.
-I had a blast sitting back and soaking each vivid detail.
+I had a blast sitting back and soaking up each vivid detail.

 Cinematographer Akiko Ashizawa’s work is nothing short of dazzling.
 Last Night in Soho is a flashy film, but it’s the little details that impressed me most; like how the golden light off of marquees reflect off fleets of freshly polished cars.
 It’s those blink and you’ll miss it flourishes that will keep me coming back to this gorgeous movie again and again.